realrhys/myusername.github.io/privacy-policy.en.md

 ### Contact Us

-If you have any questions about this Privacy Policy, please contact us at alexis@pythagoras.systems.
+If you have any questions about this Privacy Policy, please contact us at info@pythagoras.systems.

 Dated: June 18, 2018